muflone/pulldocker/README.md

   - origin
 ```

-The previous example would monitor the /home/muflone/pulldocker.git repository
+The previous example would monitor the /home/muflone/pulldocker.git repository,
 and it will pull new commits from the remote called `origin`.

 Whenever a new commit is found, a new ```docker compose up -d``` command will be